cjoster/psp-artifacts/testcases/README.md

 # Deployments

-The `deployer` service account shoue not be able to deploy any of the pods.
+The `deployer` service account should not be able to deploy any of the pods.
 It *should* be able to deploy all the deployments in the `deployments` directory, but only the non-violating one should have pods come up.